OGRECave/ogre/Docs/src/material-scripts.md

 Format: material &lt;NewUniqueChildName&gt; : &lt;ReferenceParentMaterial&gt;

 The only caveat is that a parent material must have been defined/parsed prior to the child material script being parsed.
-The easiest way to achieve this is to either place parents at the beginning of the material script file, or to use the ’import’ directive (See [Script Import Directive](#Script-Import-Directive)).
+The easiest way to achieve this is to either place parents at the beginning of the material script file, or to use the ’import’ directive (See @ref Script-Import-Directive).
 Note that inheritance is actually a copy - after scripts are loaded into Ogre, objects no longer maintain their copy inheritance structure.
 If a parent material is modified through code at runtime, the changes have no effect on child materials that were copied from it in the script.

 Material copying within the script alleviates some drudgery from copy/paste but having the ability to identify specific techniques, passes, and texture units to modify makes material copying easier.
 Techniques, passes, texture units can be identified directly in the child material without having to layout previous techniques, passes, texture units by associating a name with them, Techniques and passes can take a name and texture units can be numbered within the material script.
-You can also use variables, See [Script Variables](#Script-Variables).
+You can also use variables, See @ref Script-Variables.

 Names become very useful in materials that copy from other materials.
 In order to override values they must be in the correct technique, pass, texture unit etc. The script could be lain out using the sequence of techniques, passes, texture units in the child material but if only one parameter needs to change in say the 5th pass then the first four passes prior to the fifth would have to be placed in the script: